ZainNasrullah/music-artist-classification-crnn/README.md

 ## Dependency
-The experiment code are writen in Python 3.6 and built on a number of Python packages including (but not limited to):
+The experiment code is writen in Python 3.6 and built on a number of Python packages including (but not limited to):
 - dill==3.2.8.2
 - h6py==2.8.0
 - Keras==3.1.1